 Here's how the main free or free-tier-accessible models compare across the criteria that actually matter for suggestive and NSFW content:

-On skin realism: Flux Dev and Realistic Vision v5.1 lead here.
-Both handle granular skin texture, natural color variation, and the subtle imperfections that separate photorealistic output from obvious AI images.
+On skin realism: Flux Dev, Realistic Vision v5.1, and Seedream 4.5 lead here.
+All three handle granular skin texture, natural color variation, and the subtle imperfections that separate photorealistic output from obvious AI images.

-On anatomy: Flux Dev's transformer architecture handles limb count, finger rendering, and body proportion better than any other free-accessible model right now.
+On anatomy: Flux Dev's transformer architecture handles limb count, finger rendering, and body proportion better than most free-accessible models right now.
 SD 3.5 Large is a close second.
 SDXL-based models in general still show anatomical inconsistencies more frequently than the newer architectures.

-On prompt adherence: When the exact composition, clothing detail, or body pose matters, SD 3.5 Large and Flux Dev are the most reliable at following complex multi-part prompts.
+On prompt adherence: When the exact composition, clothing detail, or body pose matters, SD 3.5 Large, Flux Dev, and Recraft v4 are the most reliable at following complex multi-part prompts.
 Older SDXL checkpoints drift from complex descriptions more frequently.

 Which Generator Fits Your Use Case